Things to Do in Bangkok: The Ultimate 2026 Local Guide

 Q.How many days do I need in Bangkok?

 We recommend 3–5 days for a satisfying Bangkok experience.
-Day 1: Grand Palace, Wat Pho, and Wat Arun.
-Day 2: Canal tour, Chatuchak (weekends), Chatuchak adjacent Dusit Zoo area.
+Day 1: Grand Palace, Wat Pho, and Wat Arun with a licensed guide.
+Day 2: Canal tour in the morning, Chinatown food tour in the evening.
 Day 3: Ayutthaya day trip.
-Day 4: Jim Thompson House, Lumphini Park, evening at Asiatique Riverfront.
+Day 4: Muay Thai training in the morning, Chatuchak Market (weekends).
 Day 5: Floating market day trip.
-If you only have 2 days, see our 1-day Bangkok itinerary for the essential priorities.
+If you only have 1 day, see our 1-day Bangkok itinerary.

 Q.What is the best time of year to visit Bangkok?

 November to February is Bangkok's cool season — the best time to visit.
 Temperatures hover around 25–32°C with low humidity and minimal rain.
 March to May is brutally hot (35–40°C).
 June to October is monsoon season with daily heavy rain, though the city functions normally and prices are lower.
-For temple visits and outdoor activities, cool season is dramatically more comfortable.
+For temple visits, outdoor photo walks, and floating market day trips, cool season is dramatically more comfortable.

 Q.Is Bangkok safe for solo female travelers?

 Yes — Bangkok is one of Southeast Asia's safest cities for solo female travelers.
 Thai culture is non-confrontational and respectful.
 The BTS Skytrain and MRT subway are safe at all hours.
-Our private tours provide an extra layer of security and local knowledge.
-Standard precautions: use Grab (Thai Uber) rather than negotiating with tuk-tuk drivers, stay in well-reviewed areas (Silom, Sukhumvit, Rattanakosin), and be cautious at night in Patong-equivalent nightlife areas.
+Our private tours — like the Grand Palace guided tour and tuk-tuk night tour — provide an extra layer of security and local knowledge.
+Standard precautions: use Grab rather than negotiating with tuk-tuk drivers, and stay in well-reviewed areas (Silom, Sukhumvit, Rattanakosin).

 Q.What is the dress code for Bangkok temples?

 Strict modesty is required at the Grand Palace and all major temples.
 Shoulders must be fully covered, and legs must be covered below the knee.
-Free sarongs are available for borrowing at the Grand Palace entrance.
+Free sarongs are available at the Grand Palace entrance.
 Lightweight long trousers and a loose long-sleeved shirt work best in the tropical heat.
-Slip-on shoes are practical as you will remove them frequently when entering temple halls.
+Slip-on shoes are practical as you will remove them frequently.
+Our temple guided tour guides remind you of dress code requirements before arrival.

 Q.How do I get around Bangkok?

-The BTS Skytrain and MRT subway cover most major tourist areas efficiently and are the fastest way to avoid Bangkok's notorious traffic.
+The BTS Skytrain and MRT subway cover most major tourist areas efficiently.
 For the riverside and canal areas, the Chao Phraya Express Boat is scenic and practical.
 Grab (ride-hailing app) is safe and transparent for any destination not on the rail network.
-Avoid tuk-tuks for anything other than short distances in tourist zones — they are notoriously overpriced and unreliable on longer routes.
+For an authentic Bangkok transport experience, try our tuk-tuk night tour — a guided street food adventure across multiple neighbourhoods by tuk-tuk.

 Q.Can I do a day trip from Bangkok to Ayutthaya?

 Yes — Ayutthaya (80 km north) is Bangkok's most rewarding day trip.
-The former Thai capital contains a stunning UNESCO World Heritage archaeological park of ruined temples, headless Buddha statues, and ancient chedis that convey the scope of the Siamese kingdom at its height.
-The SRT train from Hua Lamphong takes 1.5 hours and costs just ฿15–฿345 depending on class.
-Our Ayutthaya guided day trip includes private transport, a licensed guide, and a loop itinerary covering the key temples in a logical sequence.
+The former Thai capital contains a stunning UNESCO World Heritage archaeological park.
+The SRT train from Hua Lamphong takes 1.5 hours and costs ฿15–฿345.
+Our Ayutthaya guided day trip includes private transport, a licensed historian guide, Thai lunch, and a loop itinerary covering all key temples.

 Q.What is the best floating market near Bangkok?